NL2Code/NL2Code.github.io/_posts/2022-06-14-CERT | Continual Pre-Training on Sketches for Library-Oriented Code Generation.md

   path: /assets/imgs/CERT-1.png
   width: 800
   height: 500
-  alt: Overview of CERT | a sketcher and a generator.
+  alt: Overview of CERT including a sketcher and a generator.
 ---

 ## 🌸Method